In 2023 Vancouver celebrates the Lunar New Year with the 48th annual Chinese New Year Parade in Chinatown. It’s an impressive event!

 New Year Parade Route

 The parade goes down West Pender under the Chinatown Millennium Gate, up Gore Street, and then back up along Keefer Street.
-In total the route is about 1.3 kilometres in length and usually lasts for up to two and a half hours.
+In total the route is about 1.3 km long and usually lasts for up to two-and-a-half hours.

 Chinese New Year Parade Video